 It is the responsibility of authors/ contributors to obtain permissions for reproducing any copyrighted material.
 A copy of the permission obtained must accompany the manuscript.
 Copies of any and all published articles or other manuscripts in preparation or submitted elsewhere that are related to the manuscript must also accompany the manuscript.
 The material should be sent to any of the two addresses given above.

 It is a substantial novel research study, with a complex story often involving several techniques or approaches.
 The text of original articles amounting to up to 5000 words (excluding abstract, methods, references list and tables), and should be divided into sections: Abstract, Key words, Introduction, Materials and Methods, Results, Discussion, References, Tables and Figure legends.

 Abstract: Length: 400 words or fewer (The Abstract must be unstructured).

-Key words: 3 to 6 keywords.
+Key words: at least 3 keywords.
 Terminology should follow Medical Subject Headings (MeSH) list of Index Medicus.

 Introduction: Provide a succinct overview of the scope and relevance of the study, and state the purpose and summarize the rationale for the study.

 Materials and Methods: It should include the following aspects: